stripe-archive/timberlake/README.md

 parts of the logs that will help us debug the job.

 Timberlake pairs well with Scalding and Cascading.
-It uses extra data from the Cascading planner to show the relationships between flow steps; it's clear which jobs are used as input to other jobs and how the whole flow performed.
-Visualizing the flow has helped us to find which steps in the flow are causing bottlenecks.
+It uses extra data from the Cascading planner to show the relationships between steps, and to clarify which jobs' outputs are used as inputs to other jobs in the flow.
+Visualizing that flow makes it much easier to figure out which steps are causing bottlenecks.

 We've also included a Slackbot that has significantly improved our Hadooping lives.
-The bot can notify you when your jobs start and finish, and provides links back to timberlake.
+The bot can notify you when your jobs start and finish, and provides links back to Timberlake.

 ## Screenshots